 Where You Will Be Seen

 There are several clinics within Seattle Cancer Care Alliance and its parent organizations where you might be seen, depending on your diagnosis or suspected diagnosis.

 Women who call SCCA for a routine gynecologic exam without an increased risk of cancer or a cancer diagnosis will be referred to the Women's Health Care Center at UWMC-Roosevelt or to the Women's Clinic at Harborview Medical Center.
-These clinics are part of UW Medicine, an SCCA parent organization.
+These clinics are part of UW Medicine.
 Both clinics treat women with pre-cancerous conditions such as dysplasia and perform procedures such as cryosurgery or LEEP (loop electrosurgical excision procedure).